 This document explains how the Mexican Civil Code regulates sales representatives and distributorships.
 Also described are Mexico’s exclusivity terms, choice of law, non-compete provisions, mandatory provisions, and special tax considerations.
 Prepared by: Cuevaslugo Abogados.

-The Secretariat of Agriculture, Livestock, Rural Development, Fisheries, and Food pursues and researches policies for the betterment of the Agriculture and Food and Beverage industries.
+The Secretariat of Agriculture, Livestock, Rural Development, Fisheries, and Food pursues and researches policies for improving the Agriculture and Food and Beverage industries.
 The organization also aims to improve the quality of the Mexican ecosystem and rural living.
 The site provides information on international affairs, international trade negotiations, and agricultural ministries.
-Website available in Spanish only.
+The website is available in Spanish only.

 The Mexican Ministry of Finance is responsible for the regulation and use of public funds as well as the development of economic policy.
 The site provides official information on the Mexican economy, including basic data as well as documents and reports on the economic policy.
 Site is only available in Spanish.